fractalswift/survey-app/README.md

     Simply git clone this repo then:

-    You will need to set up mongo db locally (or you have received mongoDB atlas details from me) in which case simply place these details in config/default.js
+    You will need to set up mongo db locally (or you have received mongoDB atlas details from me) - place mongoDbURI details in config/default.json

     If setting up locally, you need to make the default survey by passing an object that matches the SurveyBasic schema to http://localhost:5000/routes/api/survey/new